kujuh3/l-system_visualizer/README.md

 <code>pip install turtle</code> ->
 <code>python l-system.py</code>

-<i>In progress.
-For now only supports L-systems where 2 rules are present.</i>

 Example: 8 iterations of <a target="blank" href="https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle">Sierpinski triangle using a Sierpiński arrowhead curve L-system</a>:
    - variables : A B
    - constants : + −